sarus-suite/sarus-suite/README.md

 # sarus-suite

-This repository packages the moving parts needed for an HPC-style container runtime into one tarball: sarusctl, static Podman, Parallax, FUSE/SquashFS helpers, configs, and launch/check scripts.
+This repository packages the moving parts needed by Sarus-Suite, an HPC-style container runtime into one tarball: sarusctl, static Podman, Parallax, FUSE/SquashFS helpers, configs, and launch/check scripts.

 ## What it does